angelo-wf/SnesJs/bugs.md

 This is a list of all the games that I have tested and notes the bugs for each one.

-The following games seem to run without any obvious bugs.
-Note that I haven't played each one to completion, but the first few minutes of gameplay showed no problems (except not having sound, of course).
+The following games seem to run without any obvious bugs within the first few minutes of gameplay (except not having sound, of course).

 - Super Mario World
 - Super Mario All-stars